pypy/pypy/pypy/doc/stm.rst

 .. __: `Drop-in replacement`_
 .. __: `transaction.TransactionQueue`_

-The issue with low-level threads are well known (particularly in other languages that don't have GIL-based interpreters): memory corruption, deadlocks, livelocks, and so on.
+The issues with low-level threads are well known (particularly in other languages that don't have GIL-based interpreters): memory corruption, deadlocks, livelocks, and so on.
 There are alternative approaches to dealing directly with threads, like OpenMP_.
 These approaches